Happy blogiversary right back to you. Keep on keepin’ on, hon!

 The boys played in the smooth water of the fountains.

-Going inside the small museum requires a run through a metal detector because the Southern Poverty Law Center, who sponsored the memorial, was bombed in 1983 by hate groups, and in the lobby is a melted clock from the offices that marks the moment the place exploded.
+Going inside the small museum requires a run through a metal detector because the Southern Poverty Law Center, who sponsored the memorial, was bombed in 1983, and in the lobby is a melted clock from the offices that marks the moment the place exploded.